piramix/zabbix-module-memcached/zabbix-3.x/README.md

 Status
 ======

-This module is testing, and for zabbix version 3.x.
+This module is testing and for zabbix version 3.x.

 Installation
 ============